 Today as I was driving back to church after a meeting, I was stopped at a red light and noticed a very skinny and very dirty homeless man who clearly had some mental health issues, standing on the side of the road staring at his fingers and talking to them.

 Suddenly a police officer drove through the red light, stopping in the middle of the street.
-He jumped out, grabbed the homeless man, threw him on the ground, grabbed his arms in a way that I am certain broke at least one of them, kneeled on his back, screaming at him the whole time and eventually handcuffed him.
+He jumped out, grabbed the homeless man, threw him on the ground, kneeled on his back and grabbed his arms in a way that I am certain broke at least one of them, screaming at him the whole time and eventually handcuffed him.
 I swear, if the light hadn’t changed, I would have been able to video at least the end of this unfortunate encounter.
 I couldn’t believe it.
 Or rather, I could believe it but the fact that this behavior still continues is utterly baffling to me.
 This was a 6 lane road, so there were many of us who saw this, but the officer didn’t care and didn’t think he’d be challenged or corrected, probably because, again, this was a homeless and mentally ill person: someone many feel it is okay to reject and to treat like they are sub-human.

 Someone reading this might say that I had no idea what proceeded that and they would be right.
 Nonetheless, this man was not putting up any resistance at all, he was laying on the ground crying in pain but not fighting this officer at all.
-He had nothing on him, nothing with him, nothing that could have been damaging.
+He had nothing on him, nothing with him, nothing that could have been damaging or threatening.
 There was no reason at all why this officer could not have talked to him politely, asked him questions, taken him gently in, if that is what needed to happen.

 When will we start caring about people enough to take seriously that this kind of behavior from the people who are supposed to “protect” us does not, in fact, protect us, but instead creates a society of violence, retribution, vengeance and fear?
 This behavior will never lead us to remember that we are all connected, and that those people we dismiss as “other” and “not worthy” are our siblings: they belong to us, and we have a responsibility to care for them, to HELP them, rather than harm them more.